DevMountain/Hosting-Digital-Ocean/db-on-digital-ocean.md

     pg_dump -Oc wonderapp | heroku pg:psql -a wonderapp
     ```
     Here, ```-a``` is an option for naming your Heroku app.
 Before this ```pg_dump``` command works, you may need to use ```heroku login``` to log in to your Heroku account (as mentioned in the **Possible issues** subsection below).
+- From local database to Digital Ocean (with "anna" user custom SSH login and stored SSH password):
+    ```sh
+    pg_dump -Oc wonderapp | ssh anna "psql -d wonderapp"
+    ```
-- From Digital Ocean droplet to local db:
+- From Digital Ocean droplet to local db (with no custom SSH login or stored SSH password):
     ```sh
     ssh root@123.456.7.89 "pg_dump -Oc -U anna -h localhost wonderapp" | psql wonderapp
     ```